rlmoser99/ruby_rspec_TOP/proposal.md

 ## Additional

 Early on I had told a few people about this repo in the #ruby-testing channel.
-And I have privately told a few students about it.
+In addition, I have privately told a few students about it.
 At this time, I know that andrewjh271, aaron-contreras, tenacious-qi, Natty, and msespos have or are currently going through them.

-Earlier in the Ruby curriculum, we learn that we can make any method private that is not accessed outside of the class.

-The Sandi Metz video instructs that methods that send messages to other objects should be tested that the method is sent.

-However, what should happen when there is a private method that is also critical to the project?
-For example, my tic_tac_toe game class.
-Everything but one method is private.
-However, 'critical methods' are now private, like creating two players, switching the current players, and taking turns until specific board conditions.

- I know that there is ways to test private methods, but this point is not very clear at this point in the curriculum.

-One 'unanswered' question that I have is how to find the balance between making methods that are not accessed outside of the class to be private and to test all critical methods.

-(This can be any unanswered questions, things that still need to considered or solved about the implentation, any reference links to the initial ideation such as a [Discourse Forum](https://forum.theodinproject.com/c/sprints), discussions or anything else.)
+This playground needs a thorough review by someone a lot more familiar with RSpec.
+Even though I have spent two months learning RSpec, I do not feel 100% confident in some of my explanations & I have 0 'real-world' experience.

 ## Status
 - [x] Proposed